Midaidokoro: Edo period

-The first Midaidokoro in this period was wife of the second shōgun, Tokugawa Hidetada, because when the Tokugawa Ieyasu became shōgun his wives had already died so there was no Midaidokoro at that time.
+The first Midaidokoro in this period was wife of the second shōgun, Tokugawa Hidetada, because when the Tokugawa Ieyasu became shōgun, his wives had already died and there was no Midaidokoro at that time.
 When Tokugawa Yoshimune's time came he didn't have Midaidokoro either because his wife had died before he became shōgun.
 Also when Tokugawa Ieshige's time, his wife already died.
-At Tokugawa Yoshinobu's time he and his wife doesn't enter Edo castle but they entered Nijo castle so his wife was called "Gorenju".
+At Tokugawa Yoshinobu's time, he and his wife, Ichijō Mikako, did not live together as she did not move into Edo Castle.
+Thus, her title was officially defined as Gorenju.